pingcap/docs-dm/en/dm-worker-intro.md

 | `ALTER` | Tables |
 | `INDEX` | Tables |

-Execute the following `GRANT` statement for the databases or tables that you need to replicate:
+Execute the following `GRANT` statement for the databases or tables that you need to migrate:

 ```sql
 GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP,ALTER,INDEX  ON db.table TO 'your_user'@'your_wildcard_of_host';